wdelfuego/nova-calendar/docs/installation.md

     }
     ```

-   The `novaResources()` method is the only method that's required.
-You can include more types of Nova resources to be shown on the calendar by simply adding more class names and attributes.
+	The `novaResources()` method must return an array that maps Nova resource class names to either:

-	- This method must return an array that maps Nova resource classes to attribute names (for events that only have a starting timestamp) or arrays of attribute names (for events that have both a start and an end timestamp).
+	- a single attribute name, for single day events that only have a start timestamp, or
-	- Nova resources for which you specify a single attribute will be added as single-day events using the specified attribute to determine its date and time.
+	- an array with two attribute names, for events that have a start and possibly an end timestamp (which may be _nullable_, events with a _null_ end timestamp will be treated as single day events), or
-	- Nova resources for which you specify an array with two attribute names will be added as single or multi-day events for which the first attribute determines the start date and time, and the second attribute determines the end date and time.
+	- for advanced usage, a custom event generator.

-	- All specified attributes must be cast to a `DateTime` object by the underlying Eloquent model.
+    Any attributes specified here must be cast to a `DateTime` object by the underlying Eloquent model.
+You can add more Nova resources to the calendar by simply adding more class names and attributes to the array returned by `novaResources()`.

-	- If you let `novaResources()` return an empty array, the calendar will work but will not contain any events.
+    This is the only method that is required in your calendar data provider.
+If you return an empty array, the calendar will work but will not contain any events.
+For more complex scenarios like generating multiple calendar events from a single Nova resource instance, you can implement your own mapping from resource to calendar event(s) using [custom event generators](/nova-calendar/custom-event-generators.html).

 4. If you're using Nova's default main menu, you're already done.